Menu

 Owned By: Town of Marshfield

-11 acres of Marshfield Conservation land abutting Two Mile Farm.
-More than a mile of trails, plus views of the North River.
+Marshfield’s Jose Carreiro Woodland features 11 acres of conservation land with more than a mile of trails, plus views of the North River.
+Trail connections to the adjacent Two Mile Farm.

 Hunting is not allowed at Jose Carreiro Woodland, or at any of Marshfield’s other conservation properties.